bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 * the business layer,
 * and the data access layer.

-Besides, the  architecture also includes:
+Besides these, the architecture also includes:

 * a database or external data sources;
 * and the so-called cross-cutting concerns (see later).